Tikamin557/Ts-Core/docs/ModderGuide.md

 - Avoid internal implementations.
 - Keep your required version up to date.
 - Test your mod after updating T's Core.

+Content Pack file formats may also gain new optional properties as T's Core is expanded.

+Existing properties are intended to remain compatible whenever possible.

 ---